-- Base Case: The Base Case consists of the primary legislation (including relevant provisions of the EP Act and the EP Regulations that are expected to commence on 1 July 2021) and the policy objective of EPA as the primary regulator of WEF turbine noise. - Option 1 Direct regulation: Additional industry specific direct regulation introduced as an amendment to the incoming EP Regulations that prescribes what constitutes compliance with the GED and unreasonable noise provisions. - Option 2 Permits: A permissions scheme is developed alongside the incoming legislation that allows EPA to issue permits for WEFs prescribing conditions which represent reasonably practicable requirements to minimise the risk of harm.
+- Base Case The Base Case consists of the primary legislation (including relevant provisions of the EP Act and the EP Regulations) and the policy objective of EPA as the primary regulator of WEF turbine noise. - Option 1 Direct regulation: Additional industry specific direct regulation introduced as an amendment to the EP Regulations that prescribes what constitutes compliance with the GED and unreasonable noise provisions. - Option 2 Permits: A permissions scheme is developed alongside the EP Act that allows EPA to issue permits for WEFs prescribing conditions which represent reasonably practicable requirements to minimise the risk of harm.